Zotero

 1.2 Linux

+For non-Ubuntu systems… try a packaged version?
 There is a snap-app package.
-The weird paths of snaps mean that I must do a lot of configuration to migrate to it if I were not previously using it.
-It began to fee like yak shaving to continue and so I did not finish said migration and thus cannot report on it.
+The weird paths within snaps mean that I must do a lot of configuration to migrate to it if I were not previously using a Snap version.
+It began to feel like yak shaving to continue and so I did not finish said migration and thus cannot report on it.
 There is a cross-platform flatpak zotero, which is fine, with the usual caveats about flatpak.

 flatpak install flathub org.zotero.Zotero